- 70

 - Copy Link

-Olvera Street is part of the El Pueblo de Los Angeles Historic Monument though many Latinos refer to it as “La Placita Olvera.”
-Olvera Street is known as the birthplace of the City of Angels and was designated a California State Historic Landmark in 1953.
+Olvera Street, located in downtown Los Angeles, is a magical oasis amidst the skyscrapers, condominiums, lofts, restaurants, bars, and clubs.
+This landmark maintains its authentic charm and captures what Los Angeles looked like years ago.
+Olvera Street is part of the El Pueblo de Los Angeles Historic Monument, although many Latinos call it “La Placita Olvera.”
+Olvera Street is the birthplace of the City of Angels and was designated a California State Historic Landmark in 1953.
+Here’s a closer look at Olvera Street:

-Forty-four Spanish Pobladores nailed together the first Pueblo in Los Angeles in 1781, and today the colorful village is a tourist attraction and a living museum paying homage to a romantic vision of old Mexico.
+Forty-four Spanish settlers built the first Pueblo in Los Angeles in 1781.
+Today, the colorful village is a tourist attraction and a living museum that pays homage to a romantic vision of old Mexico.

 Olvera Street attracts almost two million visitors annually, so there is never an “offseason.”
 The best time to visit is early morning when you can appreciate this historic area of Los Angeles.
-If you wait until the afternoon, you will have to share Olvera Street with busloads of tourists.
+If you wait until the afternoon, you must share Olvera Street with busloads of tourists.

 How To Get to Olvera Street